jonpdw/MindNode-Tags/README.md

 # MindNode-Tags
-A extension for MindNode that adds tags.
+MindNode Tags is an extension for MindNode that adds tags and filtering.
 The app runs as a separate applicaiton and works by editing the xml file inside MindNode files.

 I made this app as I love MindNode but wish that it had tags.
 This is my first Mac applicaiton.
 Let me know if you find it helpful.